ibagroup-eu/Visual-Flow-deploy/INSTALL.md

         `error: Metrics API not available`

-        If the kube-metrics is already installed then go to step 6.
+        If the kube-metrics isn't installed then go to step 6.

-    2. Edit [values-gcp.yaml](./charts/visual-flow/values-gcp.yaml) file according to the example below:
+    2. Edit [values.yaml](./charts/visual-flow/values.yaml) file according to the example below:

         ```yaml
         ...
         kube-metrics:
-          install: true
+          install: false
         ```

-6. If you have installed Argo workflows then update values.yaml file according to the example below.
+5. If you have installed Argo workflows then update values.yaml file according to the example below.

     1. Check that the Argo workflows installed using the following command: